Error Analysis on a Novel Class of Exponential Integrators with Local Linear Extension Techniques for Highly Oscillatory

-Assuming $\nu\geq 1$ in (\ref{P1}), we now establish the improved uniform accuracy results for the local linear exponential integrators applied to (\ref{P1}) under large time steps $h>\varepsilon$.
-This case, characterized by bounded oscillatory energy in physical systems (\ref{OscEnergy}), is common in practical applications \cite{Z2017, CJLL2006}.
+We now establish an improved uniform convergence result for the local linear exponential integrators using time steps larger than the scale of $\varepsilon$.
+In this subsection, we assume that the ordering scheme for extension variables is given by (\ref{B3}) and~(\ref{B6}).